robimaliqi/09_design_a_class_system/recipes/diary.md

   end

   def list_entries
-  # returns diary entries so the user can reflect on them
+  # returns diary contents so the user can reflect on them
   end

-  def reading_time(wpm)
+  def count_words
-  #calculates the users reading time
+  #returns how many words are in a entry
   end

-  def find_best_entry_for_reading_time(wpm, minutes)
-  # finds the best time to read
-  end

   def readable_entries(wpm, minutes)
-  #calculates what entries we can read
+  #calculates what contents we can read
   end

-  def extract_phone_numbers
-  #scans entries for phone numbers and returns the phone numbers
 end
-end

 class DiaryEntry
-  def initialize(title, experience)
+  def initialize(title, contents)
   end

   def title
   #returns the diary title
   end

-  def experience
+  def contents
   #returns the diary experience
   end

   def count_words
   #returns how many words are in a entry
+  end

+  def reading_time(wpm)
+  #calculates the users reading time
   end
 end